gailcliff/gpt/README.md

-self-practice on language modeling by training a GPT from scratch
+self-practice on language modeling by building and training a GPT from scratch